openid/fapi/fapi-2_0-attacker-model.md

 Important: This attacker is a model for misconfigured token endpoint URLs that were considered in FAPI 1.0.
-Since the FAPI 2.0 Security Profile mandates that the token endpoint address is obtained from an authoritative source and via a protected channel, i.e., through OAuth Metadata obtained from the honest authorization server, this attacker is not relevant in FAPI 2.0.
+Since the FAPI 2.0 Security Profile mandates that the token endpoint address is obtained from an authoritative source and via a protected channel, i.e., through OAuth metadata obtained from the honest authorization server, this attacker is not relevant in FAPI 2.0.
 The description here is kept for informative purposes only.